 Remember to continue pushing harder on email marketing, especially on the product categories with high demand.

 If your conversion rates aren't good enough, don't worry.
 Fix that by segmenting your email list and sending personalized emails.
-Test your subject lines, email copy, and different offers to see what works best to improve your conversion rates.
+Review your email subject lines, email copy, and different offers to see what works best to improve your conversion rates.

 3. You have a lot of customer reviews and feedback.

 70% of your customers read at least four reviews to understand what other customers feel about your product before they trust you.

 And if you're selling high-end products, it's going to get better because these reviews help boost your conversion rates by 380%.